-Your child will have homework at West Lafayette Elementary School.
+Your child may have homework at West Lafayette Elementary School.
 You can expect the homework to be practice or review of concepts taught at school.
 Your child may also be assigned a "project" that is an individual or family project designed to be shared at school.
-We expect that homework will generally follow the "10 minutes per grade level" concept, meaning that homework in Kindergarten will take about 10 minutes, First grade about 10 -15 minutes, Second grade about 20 minutes and Third grade about thirty minutes.
-These expectations DO NOT include "Reading at Home" - EVERY child/family should spend at least 10-30 minutes every day READING!
+We expect that homework will generally follow the "10 minutes per grade level" concept, meaning that homework in Kindergarten will take about 10 minutes, First grade about 10 -15 minutes, Second grade about 20 minutes and Third grade about 30 minutes.
+In addition to the homework expectations, some teachers may also assign nightly reading time.